ultrahorizon/openvpn-debian/README.dco.md

 - only AEAD ciphers are supported and currently only Chacha20-Poly1305 and AES-GCM-128/192/256
 - no support for compression or compression framing
-  - see also `--compress migrate` option to move to a setup with compression
+  - see also `--compress migrate` option to move to a setup without compression
-- various features not implemented since have better replacements
+- various features not implemented since they have better replacements
   - --shaper, use tc instead
   - packet manipulation, use nftables/iptables instead
 - OpenVPN 2.4.0 is the minimum peer version.
-  - older version are missing support for the AEAD ciphers
+  - older versions are missing support for the AEAD ciphers
 - topology subnet is the only supported `--topology` for servers
-- iroute directives install routes on the host operating system, see also routing with ovpn-dco
+- iroute directives install routes on the host operating system, see also Routing with ovpn-dco
 - (ovpn-dco-win) client and p2p mode only
-- (ovpn-dco-win) only AES-GCM-128/192/256 cipher support
+- (ovpn-dco-win) Chacha20-Poly1305 support available starting with Windows 11

 Current implementation limitations
 -------------------
 - --persistent-tun not tested/supported
 - fallback to non-dco in client mode missing
-- IPv6 mapped IPv4 addresses need Linux 5.12 to properly work
+- IPv6 mapped IPv4 addresses need Linux 5.4.189+/5.10.110+/5.12+ to work
 - Some incompatible options may not properly fallback to non-dco
-- TCP performance with ovpn-dco can still exhibit bad behaviour and drop to a few megabits per seconds.
+- TCP performance with ovpn-dco can still exhibit bad behaviour and drop to a few megabits per seconds
-- Not all options that should trigger disabling DCO as they are incompatible are currently identified.
-Some options that do not trigger disabling DCO are ignored while other might yield unexpected results.
+- Not all incompatible options are currently identified
-- ovpn-dco currently does not implement RPF checks and will accept any source IP from any client.
-- If a peer VPN IP is outside the default device subnet, the route needs to be added manually.
 - No per client statistics.
-Only total statistics available on the interface.
+Only total statistics available on the interface